-In this blog Ludo Block, an independent investigations consultant at BLOCKINT, and Evita Slijper-Sips of People Intouch, specialist in building SpeakUp programs, provide you with 10 key tips to keep in mind when organising the investigative follow-up for your SpeakUp programme.
+In this blog Ludo Block, an independent investigations consultant at BLOCKINT, and Evita Slijper-Sips of People Intouch, specialist in building SpeakUp Programs, provide you with 10 key tips to keep in mind when organising the investigative follow-up for your SpeakUp Programme.

 - Be prepared

-Make sure that before going live with your SpeakUp program, the organisation is also well prepared for when a message comes in that may warrant an investigation.
+Make sure that before going live with your SpeakUp Programme, the organisation is also well prepared for when a message comes in that may warrant an investigation.
 Preparedness starts with having an investigation protocol in place which, at a minimum, defines a) authority and responsibility for the investigation, b) investigative procedures and methods, c) rights of those involved, d) access to (personal)data, e) record keeping, and f) reporting.
 Start with drafting a protocol today, as you may need it tomorrow.
 When you need it, there is no time anymore to draft it and have it agreed with, for example, the works council.
 Also, mapping your potential available investigators upfront, so you know who to call, is a necessary preparation.

 - Critically review the need for an investigation